elektricM/amd-bc250-docs/docs/bios/flashing.md

 **Solution:**
 Clear CMOS properly.
 This is almost always the cause.

-1. Remove CMOS battery for 60 seconds (not just 10)
+1. Remove CMOS battery for 60 seconds
 2. With battery removed, press power button 5 times (discharges capacitors)
 3. Reinsert battery
 4. Boot and reconfigure